 Returning your application and documents

-Once you’ve agreed to use us as your broker, we’ll ask you to compete our paper or online application.
+Once you’ve agreed to use us as your broker, we’ll ask you to complete our short application form.

 We’ll also require supporting documents such as your ID, pay slips and bank statements.

 By giving us all supporting documents in one go, it allows us to give you a quick and accurate assessment.

 After we have your application and supporting documents, we’re able to complete a preliminary assessment of your situation.